 Speak your with CPA or Tax Advisor about filing form 990-T as soon as you consider investing in an asset that may be subject to UBIT.

 For detailed information and IRS worksheets, see the Form 990-W worksheet.
-Trust rates change from year to year but slide from 15-35%.
+Trust rates change from year to year (refer to IRS.gov).